A Weekend Warrior Program

 Start at 8:30 AM.
 Nearly a year later, Stuart has been killed and an aggressive Union cavalry chief Philip Sheridan is dispatched to cooperate with Federal forces moving up the Shenandoah Valley towards Lexington and Lynchburg–a key Confederate depot.
 General Grant wanted to cut Lee’s supply and communications base along the James River and Southside Railroads.
 Here at the Battle of the Trevilians Sheridan is stopped cold and pushed away from the Virginia Central Railroad opening a path for General Jubal Early’s Corps to proceed on to Lynchburg.
 Hunter is repulsed and Early moves into the Valley for a campaign that will last until his defeat at Waynesboro in March 1865.
 This is a widely overlooked battle whose key sites are astride US Route 33 west of Louisa and which provide a panoramic view of the fields of strife–unlike Brandy you will move primarily to points of observation.
 Still here George Armstrong Custer again recklessly exposed his forces to total destruction–perhaps someone should have paid attention.
 Regardless, you will learn about the pivotal battle in countering Hunter’s march up the Valley–a great story!
 Lunch is included.
 We will return to the hotel by 4 PM for dismissal.
 Don’t overlook this program–few really understand their significance; but, you will.

 Rick Brittan is an award-winning historian who specializes in 18th and 19th century Virginia history.
 A much sought after speaker, he also conducts tours, illustrates books and teaches courses on central Virginia history.
-With over 200 published articles and essays and two book under his belt he is a master of his portfolio and an entertaining presenter.
+With over 200 published articles and essays and two books under his belt he is a master of his portfolio and an entertaining presenter.

 All books can be purchased on our secure ecommerce site by following the links.